pvasek/kudu-wiki/Web-jobs.md

 ## Configuration Settings ##

-* *SCM_TIMEOUT_BETWEEN_JOBS* - Timeout in seconds between when a continuous job's process goes down (for any reason) and the time we re-launch it again (Only for continuous jobs).
+* *SCM_JOBS_INTERVAL* - Timeout in seconds between when a continuous job's process goes down (for any reason) and the time we re-launch it again (Only for continuous jobs).
 * *SCM_JOBS_IDLE_TIMEOUT* - Time in seconds after which we'll abort a running triggered job's process if it's in idle, has no cpu time or output (Only for triggered jobs).